Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 And the thought of *on it* made her stomach twist up so much it hurt.

 That was the price of having a life so good you could happily keep going forever in it.
 Reality didn’t work that way.
 Something came along to change things, eventually.
 And you could either be brave and welcome the new world, or you could break.
 Al had always thought of herself as brave enough to face anything.
-But right now…Breaking sure felt a whole lot easier.
+But right now...
+Breaking sure felt a whole lot easier.

 Fuck that.
 She’d gone through this once already, back on Akyawentuo.
 It had felt impossible then, but they’d got through.
-She had Xiù, she had the kids…and they had her.
+She had Xiù, she had the kids... and they had her.
 They needed her, just like she needed them.

 But they all needed *him,* too.
 Which put Al in the tangled headspace of wishing he was more selfish and had refused this call, even though his selflessness was one of the things she loved so much.

 There was no good way out of a brain-thicket like that.
 And not even the way he wrapped her up in his arms from behind and squeezed her helped, because what had gripped her was the thought of losing *exactly that.*

 With an effort, she swallowed down the fear of what *might be* and steadied herself.
 Ran her hand along his arm and squeezed his hand.
-"We should…we should go check on the kids," she said aloud.
+"We should... we should go check on the kids," she said aloud.
 They deserved time with their dad just as much as she did.

 Julian chuckled softly.
 "Before Harrison empties the fridge."